ESADE: Esade Creapolis

 Esade Creapolis is a joint venture between Esade, a consortium of Spanish financial institutions, local government institutions and business associations.
-The organisation manages a technology and innovation park on the Esade campus in Sant Cugat, Barcelona.
+The organisation manages a technology and innovation park on the Esade campus in Sant Cugat del Vallès, Barcelona.
 It is an open innovation centre promoted by Esade business school, where companies, students, the academic community and scientists come together intending to promote both creativity and innovation.
 Between 2005 and 2008 Esade Creapolis invested €70 Million in its facilities in Sant Cugat and has since become home to various startups.